ArshiyaPathan/Drone-Dancing-Simulator/README.md

 #### 1. Membership

-When a drone joins to the server, the server will response an unique client/drone id and a coordinate to be moved.
+When a drone joins to the server, the server sends a response with an unique client/drone id and a coordinate to be moved.

 > python3 client.py {server_port}